shinku721/shadowsocks-go-ng/README.md

 The project is not active now.
 We do not need one more shadowsocks, do we?
 I'm rather pessimistic about the near future.
 Technologies cannot solve all the problems.

-Current status
----
-Work in progress.
-Security is not well considered yet, and there may be some bugs in protocol implementations, especially in HTTP proxy design due to the complexity of the specification.

-**Please Help** I hope someone can check the implementation of HTTP proxy, since the specification is really complicated!
-Feel free to comment on the code, report bugs, or make feature requests.
-You're welcome!

-Unexpected memory consumption is considered a bug.
-I assume that it consumes up to ~32K per connection.

 Supported Ciphers
 ---
 - AEAD